aangelinux/astronomy-api/README.md

 ## Reflection

-Understanding how schemas and resolvers work in a GraphQL API was initially challenging.
-Seeing how they differ from REST APIs, and what their different strengths and weakness are, was interesting and useful in offering an alternative way to structure web APIs.
+It was initially challenging to understand how schemas and resolvers work in GraphQL, but seeing how they differ from REST APIs and their respective strengths and weaknesses provides a useful alternative to building web APIs in the future.

 ## Requirements